JeromeDeBretagne/erlang-otp-releases-for-android/README.md

     $ # Edit the erl.src and start_erl.src scripts in the build directory
-    $ # to remove the usage of the `sed` command in the PROGNAME variable.
+    $ # to remove the usage of the `sed` or `basename` commands in the
+    $ # PROGNAME variable to keep compatibility with Android versions
+    $ # older than Android 6.0 Marshmallow.

     $ # When running the final `Install` script, the following generic